 Restraining orders not for leverage

-- Do not get a restraining order unless you are really in fear of your spouse, ex-husband, ex-wife or significant other or were actually abused.
-Restraining orders are not to be utilized to get leverage in your RI child Custody case.
-Rhode Island restraining orders and RI Complaints protection from abuse are serious matters that may subject the perpetrator to criminal sanction and potential jail time.
+Do not get a restraining order unless you are really in fear of your spouse, ex-husband, ex-wife or significant other or were abused.
+Restraining orders are not to be utilized to get leverage in your RI child custody case.
+Rhode Island restraining orders and RI Complaints protection from abuse are serious matters.
+They may subject the alleged perpetrator to criminal sanction and potential jail time.

 Paternity in Rhode Island

 You have the right to clear the courtroom in a Rhode Island paternity case under paternity law in RI.
 If privacy is important to you, then go for it.
 However, keep in mind, that if you request a private court hearing, your case may be put to the end of the child support and paternity calendar.
 Ask yourself if this is necessary?
 It is burdensome on the court and the clerks.
 Prior to your court hearing, the state attorney will ask you to sign a form waiving your right to confidentiality.

 “Notwithstanding any other law concerning public hearings and records, any hearing or trial held under this chapter shall be held in closed court without admittance of any person other than those necessary to the action of the proceeding.
 All papers and records, other than the final judgment pertaining to the action or proceeding, whether part of the permanent record of the court or elsewhere, are subject to inspection only upon consent of the court and all interested persons, or in exceptional cases only upon an order of the court for good cause shown.'”

 I do not see my name on the court calendar in Court for my paternity case?